knaidufj/agri-passport-design/iteration-2.md

      - User interface for credential management and verification.
      - Dashboard for monitoring issued and received credentials.
      - Integration with the AATP core services for backend operations.
-   - **Purpose:** To provide a robust desktop interface for stakeholders to engage with the AATP system, offering functionality that complements the mobile app.

 ### 4. **aatp-compliance-testing-and-docs**
    - **Objective:** Merge compliance tools, governance scripts, integration testing, and documentation into one repository to ensure the system meets regulatory standards, functions reliably, and provides clear guidance for deployment and use.